Skip to main content

 Summary

-As part of our digital transformation work with the Connecticut Office of Early Childhood (OEC), we redesigned the agency’s web presence into a single, user-focused experience with clear pathways to critical early childhood resources.
-The new site improved access to services relied on by more than 200,000 children and families across Connecticut.
+As part of our digital transformation work with the Connecticut Office of Early Childhood (OEC), we redesigned the agency’s web presence.
+The new site offers a single, user-focused experience with clear pathways to critical early childhood resources — improving access to services relied on by more than 200,000 children and families across Connecticut.

 Walkthrough of the redesigned Connecticut Office of Early Childhood website.